MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 Connection dialog:

-- Enabled the removal of usernames from previous username list by pressing the DEL key.
-See https://feedback.azure.com/forums/908035/suggestions/32897632.
+- Enabled the removal of usernames from previous username list by pressing the DEL key (https://feedback.azure.com/forums/908035/suggestions/32897632).

 XEvent: